stuartellis/stuartellis-site-hugo/content/articles/java-platform.md

 # Java Distributions

-Each distribution of Java includes a Java Virtual Machine (JVM), and a Java Developers Kit (JDK) which provides the tools and class libraries.
+Each distribution of Java includes a Java Virtual Machine (JVM), and a Java Developers Kit (JDK), which provides the tools and class libraries.
 Compatibility tests verify whether a distribution complies with Java standards.

 Most distributions use the [HotSpot](https://openjdk.java.net/groups/hotspot/) JVM.
 For example, both Amazon Corretto and Azul Zulu include versions of the HotSpot JVM.
 [OpenJ9](https://www.eclipse.org/openj9/) is an alternative Open Source JVM that is maintained by IBM and the Eclipse Foundation.